Overview

 Presets: A preset is a "smart" asset, component, or scene object configured to work out of the box and handle its dependencies.
 When loaded or imported, presets become available in the "+" menu in the Asset Browser, Inspector, or Scene Hierarchy.
 Presets are created on demand when a Studio user adds one to a project from a "+" menu.
 The base class is

-Panel, Dialog and Screen: These three types of plugins are classified as UI plugins, a category that provides complete control over dedicated user interface components.
-Upon activation, the plugin renders its own panel, dialog, or screen, which it manages autonomously.
-The user interface can be customized using a wide array of UI components provided by the
+Panel and Dialog: These two types of plugins are classified as UI plugins, a category that provides complete control over dedicated user interface components.
+Upon activation, the plugin renders its own panel or dialog, which it manages autonomously.
+Customize the user interface with the UI components provided by the

 Examples